super-sox/Directory-Cleaner/README.md

 or make the file executable and run:
 './directory-cleaner.py'

 3. The program will ask for a directory path.
-Type cwd to use the current working directory, otherwise enter a valid path ending in a /
+Type cwd to use the current working directory, otherwise enter a valid path ending in /

 4. After the program has organized the directory it will print updated contents of the selected directory.
 If you would like to undo the changes enter y, otherwise enter n.